idvorkin/idvorkin.github.io/_posts/2016-6-25-Business-Model-You.md

     - strategy
 ---

-The business model is a tool for understanding how a company makes money.
-We can apply the same canvas to a person, here's me applying it to mine.
+The business model canvas is a tool for understanding how a company makes money.
+We can apply the same canvas to a person, in this article, it'll be me.

 ### Essential Concepts: